labjack/windows_example_installer/README.md

 - Make sure files install correctly on all the versions of Windows that you support (XP in particular has some complexities)
 - Make sure files uninstall correctly
-- Beware of REBOOTOK causing problems: When you run the installer, then run the installer again, then reboot, make sure all files are as they should be.
+- Beware of [`Delete /REBOOTOK`](http://nsis.sourceforge.net/Docs/Chapter4.html#delete) causing problems: When you run the installer, then run the installer again, then reboot, make sure all files are as they should be.
 Also, you can check the uninstaller log output for "Delete on reboot" (you can right click on the log and copy all the log output).